Introducing IDFF Artdocfest/Riga

 Our audiences are of the widest range of age - from teenagers to seniors.
 However, the most active audiences are people between 18 and 55.
 Often the whole families come to watch a documentary.
 We gather all nationalities living in Latvia - even small numbered minorities if the film is related to their historical homeland, for example, India, Chechnya, Kyrgyzstan, etc. Not to mention Russian-speaking viewers.

-Expected number of viewers in 2020
+Expected number of viewers

 According to our minimum estimates, we plan around 20 screenings in the small hall of the "Splendid Palace" cinema with a total of 4,000 spectators and 3 screenings in the large hall - 1,000 spectators.
 There will be at least 2,500 more viewers carrying invitations and accreditations.
+(Unfortunately, not in times of COVID when everything has to be done online.)

 Festival organizers and partners